dkidney/oddments/README.md

 status](https://travis-ci.org/dkidney/oddments.svg?branch=master)

-The oddments package is where I keep various functions that I have found and one time or another but which dont really fit in any of my other repositories.
+The oddments package is where I keep various functions that I have found useful at one time or another but which dont really fit in any of my other repositories.

 ## Installation